LeeAllenK/ReactWeatherApp/README.md

 <div id="header" >
  <h1 class="heading-element" dir="auto">How It's Made:</h1>
  Tech used: HTML, CSS, JavaScript , React , Node.js<br/><br/>
  The goal was to showcase my improved skills by building a weather application using React.
 Although simple in design using a new library to build was quite the challenge.
-Usings hooks to not only fetch data but to also change data displayed.
+Utilizing hooks to not only fetch data but also update data.
 Instead on standard HTML file using JSX helped deliver a unique way to build the UI for the user.
 </div>